tommasogangemi/app-trips/CONSIDERATIONS.md

 ### UI

+#### Loading strategies

+I applied a very simple loading strategy with a circular progress bar and nothing more.
+If I had more time I would definitely have created a skeleton loader component to represent the trip card, and displayed an array of those, similar to how [Airbnb does](https://www.airbnb.it/), and I would have followed the same approach for the trip detail page.

 #### Trips detail page

 I evaluated some different layout options for the trip detail page, all of which can be seen [here](https://www.figma.com/board/CS37a7UwSCFpRILqyJOAXd/BA-App?node-id=40-127&t=SKSGILpXnc55Pudf-0).